-Reporting the Government as a Whole
+Reporting the Library as a Whole

-The statement of net assets and the statement of activities reflect how the Library did financially during 2006 and 2005, within the limitations of cash basis accounting.
-The statement of net assets presents the cash balances of the governmental activities of the Library at year end.
-The statement of activities compares cash disbursements with program receipts for each governmental program activity.
+The Statement of Net Assets and the Statement of Activities reflect how the Library did financially during 2008 and 2007, within the limitations of cash basis accounting.
+The Statement of Net Assets presents the cash balances of the governmental activities of the Library at year end.
+The Statement of Activities compares cash disbursements with program receipts for each governmental program activity.
 Program receipts include charges paid by the recipient of the program's goods or services and grants and contributions restricted to meeting the operational or capital requirements of a particular program.
 General receipts are all receipts not classified as program receipts.
 The comparison of cash disbursements with program receipts identifies how each governmental function draws from the Library's general receipts.

 These statements report the Library's cash position and the changes in cash position.
-Keeping in mind the limitations of the cash basis of accounting, you can think of these changes as one way to measure the Library's financial health.
+Keeping in mind the limitations of the modified cash basis of accounting, you can think of these changes as one way to measure the Library's financial health.
 Over time, increases or decreases in the Library's cash position is one indicator of whether the Library's financial health is improving or deteriorating.
-When evaluating the Library's financial condition, you should also consider other nonfinancial factors as well such as the Library's property tax base, the reliance on non-local financial resources for operations and the need for continued growth in the major local revenue sources such as property taxes.
+When evaluating the Library's financial condition, you should also consider other non-financial factors as well such as the Library's property tax base, the condition of the Library's capital assets and infrastructure, the extent of the Library's debt obligations, the reliance on non-local financial resources for operations and the need for continued growth in the major local revenue sources such as Library and Local Government Support Funding (LLGSF).

-In the statement of net assets and the statement of activities, the Library reports only one type of activity:
+In the Statement of Net Assets and the Statement of Activities, the Library has only one type of activity:

 Governmental activities.
 The Library's basic services are reported here.
-Library and Local Government Support Funding (Intergovernmental) finance most of these activities.
+Library and Local Government Support Funding finances most of these activities.
 Benefits provided through governmental activities are not necessarily paid for by the people receiving them.

-Reporting the Government's Most Significant Funds
+Reporting the Library's Most Significant Funds

-Fund financial statements provide detailed information about the Library's major funds - not the Library as a whole.
+Fund financial statements provide detailed information about the Library's major fund - not the Library as a whole.
 The Library establishes separate funds to better manage its many activities and to help demonstrate that money that is restricted as to how it may be used is being spent for the intended purpose.
-The funds of the Library are governmental.
+The funds of the Library are all governmental.